 People argue (even in Ireland) about what constitutes a traditional stew but the basic ingredients were usually mutton, potatoes, onions and parsley.
 In our house, we always had carrots in it as well.

-If Irish recipes are your thing, or you’re just gearing up for St. Patrick’s day, then I’ve got you covered:
+If Irish recipes are your thing, or you’re just gearing up for St. Patrick’s day, then I’ve got you covered with these goodies below: